RightToPrivacy/anonsurf-1/README.md

 Add as systemd service (keep anonsurf w/optional mac changing/hostname changing running all the time):
 -=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

-1.) move OUI.final file to /root/OUI.final (or wherever you set $oui_file variable to)
+1.) move OUI.final file to /root/OUI.final (or wherever you set $oui_file variable to; /root/OUI.final is default so no need to               change it unless you want to)

 2.) move macpriv to /usr/bin/macpriv and chmod +x macpriv